 Electronic Discharge Monitoring Report System (EzDMR)

-Effective December 21, 2016, all NPDES facilities are required to submit DMRs electronically using EzDMR!
+Effective Dec.
+21, 2016, all NPDES facilities are required to submit DMRs electronically using EzDMR.

 As part of the department’s ongoing efforts to improve business processes for facilities required to submit monitoring reports and to facilitate the state’s NPDES facilities’ compliance with the E-Reporting Rule, we have developed EzDMR, a streamlined alternative for environmental reporting using e-commerce and internet technologies.